Expertise for the digital denture process.

 What exactly does Dr. B.-Digitec do?

-Dr. B.-Digitec organizes the fully digital workflow for dental prosthetics: intraoral scanning at the practice, verification of scan data in Germany, digital design and manufacturing in Shenzhen, quality control, and express shipping back to the practice.
+Dr. B.-Digitec organizes the fully digital workflow for dental prosthetics: intraoral scanning at the practice, verification of scan data in Germany, digital design and manufacturing by a partner, quality control, and express shipping back to the practice.

 Is Dr. B.-Digitec a classic dental laboratory?